prith189/Yelp_Restaurant_Photo_Classification/README.md

 In order to obtain the features for each of the photographs, we use the pretrained inception model and obtain the values of the final fully connected layer for each image.

-Model 1: Build a feature set for each business by taking the mean of features of all the images that belong to the business.
+**Model 1**: Build a feature set for each business by taking the mean of features of all the images that belong to the business.
 Build 9 binary classification models (one for each label) using XGBoost.
 Use the results from this in the final ensemble.

-Model 2: Build a feature set for each business by first clustering similar images (cluster sizes: 2,3,4,5), and then taking the mean of the features of similar image clusters.
+**Model 2**: Build a feature set for each business by first clustering similar images (cluster sizes: 2,3,4,5), and then taking the mean of the features of similar image clusters.
 Build 9 binary classification models (one for each label) using XGBoost.
 Use the results from this in the final ensemble (This step will output four different models, one for each cluster size)

-Stack_NN: The above two models should give us 5 files (1 from Model 1 and 4 from Model2).
+**Stack_NN**: The above two models should give us 5 files (1 from Model 1 and 4 from Model2).
 These files are ensembled using a Neural Network.

 This is a multi label classification problem.
 However, since XGBoost does not support multi label classification out of the box, Models 1 and 2 were built as binary classfication problems.
 This deficiency which does not take the dependancy between the labels into account was taken care of by the ensembling stage.